dheero/OBF.github.io/wiki/Minutes:2008_ConfCall.md

     expanded in the next year
 3. [BOSC 2009](BOSC_2009 "wikilink"): planning is underway by BOSC committee, will discuss any input needed by BoD
-4. Treasurer's financial report from summer 2008 (this report will be a live link by Wed morning, waiting on one update to the document)
+4. [Treasurer's financial
+    report](Media:OBF_Financial_report_2008.pdf "wikilink") from summer
+    2008, with accounts updated to be current for Board meeting
 5. Any purchase or server hosting decisions